Homepage > Education and Learning > Schools > Find a School > School Search

 • The class teacher then may inform the SENCO who will discuss necessary intervention and next steps

 • If you are still concerned then you can contact the SENCO directly.
-Mr Hammersley is our SENCO, he is also the Year 2 class teacher and the Mental Health and Wellbeing Lead within the school.
-You are welcome to arrange a meeting at the office: 01538 753220 or email office@st-giles.staffs.sch.uk - or contact him via Class Dojo.
+Miss A Hawley is our SENCO, she is also the Year 5 class teacher within the school.
+You are welcome to arrange a meeting at the office: 01538 753220 or email office@st-giles.staffs.sch.uk - or contact her via Class Dojo.

 Should a meeting be arranged with the SENCo, please consider the following prior to the meeting: